Blendify/blender-manual/trunk/blender_docs/manual/files/media/video_formats.rst

    A free open-standard lossy codec designed together with the :ref:`Ogg container <files-video-containers>`.
 `WEBM / VP9 <https://en.wikipedia.org/wiki/VP9>`__:
    A free open-standard lossy video compression format.
-   One of the most recent codec, it is widely used for internet streaming.
+   One of the most recent codecs, it is widely used for internet streaming.

 .. _files-audio-codecs: